 Alex has a degree in History from the University of Cambridge, focussing on Early Modern Europe and material culture.
 Outside of work she enjoys reading, finding new places to eat, and running.

-Robert joined techUK in October 2022, where he is now Programme Manager for Health and Social Care & Justice and Emergency Services.
+Robert joined techUK in October 2022, where he is now Programme Manager for Health and Social Care.

 Robert previously worked at the Pension Protection Fund, within the policy and public affairs team.
 Prior to this, he worked at the Scottish Parliament, advising politicians and industry stakeholders on a wide range of issues, including rural crime and health policies.